ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 * Multi-organization PSDs requiring DMARC usage (e.g., ".bank")

-    Reports based on PSD DMARC will only be generated for domains that do not publish a DMARC Policy Record at the organizational or host level.
+    Aggregate reports based on PSD DMARC will only be generated for domains that do not publish a DMARC Policy Record at the Organizational Domain or host level.
-    For domains that do publish the required DMARC Policy Records, the feedback reporting addresses of the organization (or hosts) will be used.
+    For domains that do publish the required DMARC Policy Records, the feedback reporting addresses of the Organizational Domain (or hosts) will be used.
 The only direct risk of feedback leakage for these PSDs are for Organizational Domains that are out of compliance with PSD policy.
 Data on non-existent cousin domains